maziac/DeZog/documentation/Usage.md

-# Usage of the VS Code Z80 Debug Adapter
+# Usage of DeZog - the VS Code Z80 Debug Adapter

-This document describes the feature of DeZog and how they can be used.
+This document describes the features of DeZog and how they can be used.

 ## Sample Program